 How to Play

 Each player is dealt five cards and the remaining cards can be placed back into the box for easy access.
 The players should hold their cards facing them so that the other players cannot see them.
 The players should look around outside of the car for the items on their cards.
-As players find their items, they should shout it out, but not loud enough to frighten the driver.
-After they find the item, they should show the card to the others and keep a pile of only their discards, and they should then draw a new card from the box.
-The first player with ten discards in their pile wins.
-The cards are not only made up of items the players can see, but there are also cards for hearing, feeling, smelling, and some swap cards too.

-The cards easily store in a closeable box that can be conveniently packed into any tight spot.
+The cards easily store in a closed box that can be conveniently packed into any tight spot.
 You can keep this game in a travel tote or keep it stored in a compartment in the car, it’s that small and convenient.

-4. Travel Spirograph Playset
+4. Travel Spirograph Play set

 How to Play